domainzero/rofi-steam-launcher/README.md

 2. Fill in and/or correct the variables in the top section of the script, ensuring the path to your Steam installation is correct.
 Optionally, change the output directory from `~/.local/bin` to a directory of your choosing.
 3. Make it executable with `chmod +x generate-menu.sh`
 4. Run it via `./generate-menu.sh` !
-5. Set up a bash alias or bind a key via your WM to open the menu.
+5. Set up a bash alias or bind a key via your WM to open the menu like so `rofigen ~/.local/bin/game-menu`
 6. Run the script whenever you install or uninstall a game to re-populate the list.